At Honey Bear by the Sea you’ll enjoy our endless and always changing activities here in the resort and throughout Southern Oregon’s Wild Coast.

 Trails?
 Yea, We Got Trails

-We have several nice trails nestled on our 50 acres.
 Just wanting a lazy walk, stroll our meadows.
-Or something a bit more active?
-Try Ember’s Way or Beamer’s Loop.
+Or maybe you are looking for something a bit more active?
+Try Cape Sebastian Trail, Otter Point Trail or Meyers Beach to Pistol River.
 Maybe a beach walk is more your speed?
 Check out our miles of uncrowded beaches just a short walk down our private beach access trail.
 Yes, dogs are always welcome.

 Just as Oregon’s early settlers relied on their horses, so we now have our bikes — sturdy, faithful companions that are ready and willing to accompany us on every one of our adventures around the state.
 It doesn’t matter whether you’re a lean, mean road warrior; a low-key city cruiser; a laid-back stump jumper; or an elbow-to-elbow cyclocrosser; Oregon has something awesome for you to do while perched on top of two wheels.
 Here’s a crash course (well, not a literal crash) in everything you need to know to get pedaling.